psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ...

 Mary Philips: I am the wife of Joseph Philips, who keeps the "Tontine," in Cosham-street, Newport.
 Mary Philips: I am the wife of Joseph Philips, who keeps the "Tontine," in Cosham-street, Newport.
-On Sunday last, at dinner time, when we opened the house, Nobbs came in and asked me if he could have some dinner ?
+On Sunday last, at dinner time, when we opened the house, Nobbs came in and asked me if he could have some dinner?
 He had some, and gave me a sovereign to pay for it, and I gave him the change. ...

 ```